zavolanlab/zarp/README.md

 ```

 > **NOTE:** Depending on the configuration of your Slurm installation or if
-> using a different workflow manager, you may need to adapt file `cluster.json`
+> using a different workload manager, you may need to adapt file `cluster.json`
-> and the arguments to options `--config` and `--cores` in file
+> and the arguments to options `--config` and `--cores` in the file
 > `test.slurm.sh`, both located in directory `tests/test_integration_workflow`.
 > Consult the manual of your workload manager as well as the section of the
 > Snakemake manual dealing with [cluster execution].

 ## Running the workflow on your own samples

-1. Assuming that you are currently inside the repository's root directory,
+1. Assuming that your current directory is the repository's root directory,
 create a directory for your workflow run and traverse inside it with:

     ```bash